McTavishLab/physcraper_ms/joss_submission.md

     - A phylgeny of 16 fish species of the family Sphyraenidae (Percomorpha), as well as two outgroup species of the Centropomidae (barracudas) [@santini2015first]
     - A phylogeny of 34 vole species, Arvicolinae, Rodentia [@garcia2016role]
+    - @kolmann2017dna uses phylota to download all 1691 co1 sequences belonging to
+    the order Carchariniformes, to place phylogenetically DNA samples obtained from fish markets.
+    - A phylogeny of 329 bird species in the Tyrannidae (77% of the species in the family) [@gomez2020speciation]
 1. When the website was used to identify sequences and markers available in GenBank for a particular group.
 In this cases, the dataset mining was either performed with other tools, or not performed at all and just used for discussion: